neuroinformatics-unit/software-skills/docs/source/courses/software-skills.md

 ## Video-based analysis of animal behaviour

 This course will introduce the theory and practice of tracking animals in videos to quantify their behaviour.
-Participants will get to train pose estimation models with [SLEAP](https://sleap.ai/), analyse pose tracks with [movement](https://movement.neuroinformatics.dev/), and extract behavioural syllables with [keypoint-moseq](https://keypoint-moseq.readthedocs.io/en/latest/index.html).
+Participants will get to train pose estimation models with [SLEAP](https://sleap.ai/) and analyse pose tracks with [movement](https://movement.neuroinformatics.dev/).

 :::{important}
 Please install the necessary software and download the required data ahead of the course.
 Full details can be found on the [course webpage](video-analysis).
 If you encounter any issues, please contact Niko Sirmpilatze.